EliahKagan/works/resources/sh-resources.md

 runs an external command, it may call fork() to create a subshell.
 However, the environment of that subshell is sanitized of non-exported variables before an exec()-family function is called to run the external command.
 Once the external command is actually running, the subprocess is NOT a subshell anymore.
-I don't know of any good way to explain this, really!
+I don&lsquo;t know of any good way to explain this, really!
 This paragraph is a somewhat technical explanation.
-Greg's wiki has a more accessible explanation, with
+Greg&lsquo;s wiki has a more accessible explanation, with examples:
-examples:

 - https://mywiki.wooledge.org/SubShell